erockz11/COMP3120-Ass-2/README.md

 - `/api/register`: A POST request that registers an account to the database.
 - `/api/addactivity/:username`: A POST request that adds an activity to the user's account.
 - `/api/login`: A POST request that handles login.
-- `/api/completeactivity`: A DELETE request that completes an activity on a user's account.
+- `/api/completeactivity`: A POST request that completes an activity on a user's account, updating their score in the process.
 - `/api/myactivities/:id`: A DELETE request that deletes an activity.

 # Next Steps

 - Combine the individual frontend forms into a single form which returns an activity meeting all parameters specified.
 Because the API only has endpoints which return a single random activity, this might require multiple requests until a matching activity is returned.

+-Deactivating user accounts.
+If users so choose it would be a great feature to give them the ability to deactivate their account from the site.

 # Summary of Team Roles/Contributions